800 University WaySpartanburg, SC 293031-864-503-5000

 A representative from Holy Land International Grocery Store, which offers the Upstate area meat prepared according to halal specifications, explains and answers questions about this practice.

-For more information about Halal, see this list of some of the Websites Ibrahim Hanif mentioned during his presentation:
+For more information about halal, see this list of some of the websites that Ibrahim Hanif mentioned during his presentation.